Skip to main content

 TypeDescription

-restExecute an HTTP request (GET, POST, PUT, PATCH, DELETE).
+restExecute an HTTP request (GET, POST).

 loopIterates over a data collection, executing nested steps for each element.